microsoft/Microsoft365DSC/Modules/Office365DSC/DSCResources/MSFT_SCDLPCompliancePolicy/readme.md

-# SCRetentionCompliancePolicy
+# SCDLPCompliancePolicy

 ## Description

-This resource configures a Retention Compliance Policy in Security and Compliance.
+This resource configures a Data Loss Prevention Compliance Policy in Security and Compliance Center.